 Mount Pleasant, Paddock Wood, Tonbridge, Kent TN12

-A simple Modern church, its design slightly flawed by the claustrophobic effect the roof form gives to the interior.
-Not unappealing but equally not of any great architectural distinction.
+A simple and not unappealing modern church, its design slightly flawed by the claustrophobic effect the roof form gives to the interior.

 The interior is brick faced, with brick buttress piers flanking the windows and supporting exposed laminated timber beams.
 The sanctuary walls are plastered and painted and the ceiling is of softwood boarding with a natural stain finish.
 The butterfly roof form gives the interior a slightly claustrophobic feel.
 The furnishings are largely contemporary and not of special note.